Ankushk-01/Java-course/Classes/README.md

 ## Method Overriding

 We need to make the method return type and parameters to be same so that it overide the parent method only the logic can be changed.

+## Polimorphism

+The same onject behave different in different places.
+It is of two types :
+1. Compile time Polymorphism or Early binding Polymorphism
+2. Run time Polymorphism or late binding Polymorphism